-Endometriosis is a condition of the female reproductive system that occurs when endometrium, the tissue that usually lines inside the uterus, starts to grow on other parts of the body internally.
-Endometriosis comes from the combination of endo, which means inside, and metrium, which refers to the uterus, the organ where babies are carried before being born.
-The most common place for the formation of lesions is the pelvic cavity, which include on or under the ovaries, on the fallopian tubes, behind the uterus, on the tissues that hold the uterus in place, and on the bowels or bladder.
+Endometriosis occurs when the endometrium, or the tissue lining the uterus starts, to grow in other areas.
+The most common place for the formation of these extrauterine growths is the pelvic cavity; lesions can form on or under the ovaries, on the fallopian tubes (the tubes connecting the ovaries to the uterus), behind the uterus, on the tissues that hold the uterus in place, or on the bowels or bladder.

 While chronic pelvic pain and infertility are the two main symptoms of endometriosis, the disease can manifest itself in other ways as well, leading to painful bowel movements and digestive or gastrointestinal symptoms similar to a bowel disorder.

 Evidence of endometriosis in the bowel